 Don’t skip the shortening – it is key!
 And while the cream is optional, I highly recommend using it (or half & half) because it really fluffs up the filling for a lovely texture that doesn’t make it feel greasy.

-How to make Cream Horns
+How To Make Cream Horns

 As I said before, Cream Horns are really simple to make!
 You’ll need dough molds or you can also use sugar cones that have been wrapped in aluminum foil.